mperezfuster/gpdb/gpdb-doc/markdown/install_guide/migrate-linux.html.md

 > **Note** In-Place upgrades with the Leapp utility are not supported with Rocky or CentOS Linux.
 You must use Greenplum Copy or Greenplum Backup and Restore instead.

-Greenplum Database includes the `el8_migrate_locale.py` or `el9_migrate_locale.py` utility which helps you identify and address the main challenges associated with an in-place upgrade from EL 7 to 8 or EL 9 caused by the `glibc` GNU C library changes.
+Greenplum Database includes the `el8_migrate_locale.py` utility which helps you identify and address the main challenges associated with an in-place upgrade from EL 7 to 8 or EL 9 caused by the `glibc` GNU C library changes.

 As part of the overall process of this upgrade method, you:

-- Run the `el8_migrate_locale.py` or `el9_migrate_locale.py` utility to perform pre-check scripts, these scripts report information on any objects whose data the upgrade might affect.
+- Run the `el8_migrate_locale.py` utility to perform pre-check scripts, these scripts report information on any objects whose data the upgrade might affect.
 - Stop the Greenplum cluster and use Leapp to run an in-place upgrade of the operating system.
 - Address any required operating system configuration differences and start the Greenplum cluster.
-- Follow the required steps given by the `el8_migrate_locale.py` or `el9_migrate_locale.py` utility for fixing the data that is impacted by the `glibc` locale sorting changes.
+- Follow the required steps given by the `el8_migrate_locale.py` utility for fixing the data that is impacted by the `glibc` locale sorting changes.

 The advantage of this method is that it does not require two different Greenplum clusters.
 The disadvantages are the risk of performing an in-place operating system upgrade, no downgrade options after any issues, the risk of issues that could leave your cluster in a non-operating state, and the requirement of additional steps after the upgrade is complete to address the `glibc` changes.
 You must also plan downtime of your Greenplum database for the entire process.